-If the owner cannot be found, the humane agent or the state veterinarian shall send a copy of the notice to the owner at the owner's last known address by certified mail, return receipt requested.

-If the owner is not known or cannot be located, the humane agent or the state veterinarian shall contact the animal shelter or shelters used by the municipality in which the animal was found.

-The humane agent or the state veterinarian shall provide the shelter with a description of the animal, the date of seizure and the name of a person to contact for more information.

-Within 3 working days of possession of the animal, the humane agent or the state veterinarian shall apply to the court for a possession order.
-Upon good cause shown, the court shall expedite the case and schedule a prehearing conference to take place within 7 days of the seizure.
+If the owner cannot be found, the humane agent, the state veterinarian or the person authorized to make arrests shall send a copy of the notice to the owner at the owner's last known address by certified mail, return receipt requested.
+If the owner is not known or cannot be located, the humane agent, the state veterinarian or the person authorized to make arrests shall contact the animal shelter or shelters used by the municipality in which the animal was found.
+The humane agent, the state veterinarian or the person authorized to make arrests shall provide the shelter with a description of the animal, the date of seizure and the name of a person to contact for more information.
+Within 3 working days of possession of the animal, the humane agent, the state veterinarian or the person authorized to make arrests shall apply to the court for a possession order under subsection 3.
+Notwithstanding the provisions of subsection 3, upon good cause shown, the court shall expedite the case and schedule a prehearing conference to take place within 7 days of the seizure.
 The court shall set a hearing date, and the hearing may be advanced on the docket and receive priority over other cases when the court determines that the interests of justice so require.
-The humane agent or the state veterinarian shall arrange care for the animal, including medical treatment, if necessary, pending the hearing.

-The humane agent or the state veterinarian shall notify the owner, if located, of the time and place of the hearing.
+The humane agent, the state veterinarian or the person authorized to make arrests shall arrange care for the animal, including medical treatment, if necessary, pending the hearing.
+The humane agent, the state veterinarian or the person authorized to make arrests shall notify the owner, if located, of the time and place of the hearing.
 If the owner has not been located, the court shall order a notice to be published at least once in a newspaper of general circulation in the county where the animal was found stating the case and circumstances and giving 48 hours notice of the hearing.

-It is the owner's responsibility at the hearing to show cause why the animal should not be seized permanently or disposed of humanely.
-If it appears at the hearing that the animal has been abandoned or cruelly treated by its owner, the court shall declare the animal forfeited and order its sale, adoption or donation or order the animal to be disposed of humanely if a veterinarian determines that the animal is diseased or disabled beyond recovery.
-In the case of an expedited hearing, the court shall issue a writ of possession or return the animal to its owner within 30 days of the seizure.
-For an expedited hearing, the state, prior to the prehearing conference, shall submit all veterinary records, reports by investigating officers and other relevant records in the state's possession to the court and shall mail or deliver copies of these same reports and records to the owner of the animal.

-All veterinary records, seizure reports prepared by humane agents, police reports, witness statements or other written documents are admissible as evidence when the authors of these documents are available for cross-examination at a possession hearing.
-Oral statements of a witness included in a police report are only admissible if the witness is present at the possession hearing.
+- 5-B. Temporary possession ban.
+An owner or keeper of an animal that was lawfully seized or impounded pursuant to this section or section 1034 is prohibited from possessing or acquiring an animal prior to any hearing to determine possession of the animal that was lawfully seized or impounded.
+Notice of the prohibition under this subsection must be served to the owner or keeper subject to the prohibition.
+An owner or keeper who violates the prohibition under this subsection commits a civil violation for which a fine of not more than \$200 may be adjudged for each day of violation. - 6.
+Attachment and enforcement of lien.
+Attachment and enforcement of liens shall be as follows.